astroveny/aws-bootcamp-cruddur-2023/journal/week10.md

 #### Parameters

 - We will creat parameters to refernce Availability Zones and CIDR block for subnets in the template file
+- Create a new dir: aws/cfn/networking
+- Create a new template file inside dir: networking, [template.yaml]()
 - Add the following to create Availability Zone parameters
 ```yml
 Parameters: